reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ## Feedback from the manufacturers

 Engineering and design are iterative processes that can be improved through feedback.
 The manufacturing process offers the chance to enhance the Modular LED Displays by improving issues that the manufacturer's engineers and systems find.
-In many cases, an additional engineering feed is paid to the manufacturer, which often depends on the number of problems they have to fix on their side.
-For once, it would be a waste to not use the information you paid for.
+In many cases, an additional engineering fee is paid to the manufacturer, which often depends on the number of problems they have to fix on their side.
+For one, it would be a waste to not use the information you paid for.
 And secondly, having to solve the same problems repeatedly for similar orders over time is a waste of time and other resources.

 Not all manufacturers provide feedback; sometimes, you have to explicitly ask for it.
 Also, the format, quality, and thoroughness of the feedback differ between manufacturers, and not all problems can be generalized to other manufacturers.
 Consequently, there is no simple recipe on how to use the input.
 Instead, here are a few examples of feedback and how this could become part of the next version.